amalielandt/Test-Assignment-2/README.md

 * For a computer mouse this would mean doing all of the above tests everytime new functionality is added to the mouse

 ### 1.2 CATASTROPHIC FAILURE
-### Find a story where a software system defect had a bad outcome.
+<i>Find a story where a software system defect had a bad outcome.
 Describe what happened.
-Can you identify a test that would have prevented it?
+Can you identify a test that would have prevented it?</i>

 On June 4th, 1996, the very first Ariane 5 rocket ignited its engines and began speeding away from the coast of French Guiana.
 37 seconds later, the rocket flipped 90 degrees in the wrong direction, and less than two seconds later, aerodynamic forces ripped the boosters apart from the main stage at a height of 4km.
 This caused the self-destruct mechanism to trigger, and the spacecraft was consumed in a gigantic fireball of liquid hydrogen.
 The disastrous launch cost approximately $370m, led to a public inquiry, and through the destruction of the rocket’s payload, delayed scientific research into workings of the Earth’s magnetosphere for almost 4 years.
 The Ariane 5 launch is widely acknowledged as one of the most expensive software failures in history.